shap/shap/README.md

 The plot above explains ten outputs (digits 0-9) for four different images.
 Red pixels increase the model's output while blue pixels decrease the output.
 The input images are shown on the left, and as nearly transparent grayscale backings behind each of the explanations.
 The sum of the SHAP values equals the difference between the expected model output (averaged over the background dataset) and the current model output.
 Note that for the 'zero' image the blank middle is important, while for the 'four' image the lack of a connection on top makes it a four instead of a nine.

-## Deep learning ImageNet example with GradientExplainer (TensorFlow/Keras models)
+## Deep learning example with GradientExplainer (TensorFlow/Keras models)

 Expected gradients combines ideas from [Integrated Gradients](https://arxiv.org/abs/1703.01365), SHAP, and [SmoothGrad](https://arxiv.org/abs/1706.03825) into a single expected value equation.
 This allows an entire dataset to be used as the background distribution (as opposed to a single reference value) and allows local smoothing.
 If the model is approximately linear between each background data sample and the current input to be explained, and we assume the input features are independent then expected gradients will compute approximate SHAP values.
 In the example below we have explained how the 7th intermediate layer of the VGG16 ImageNet model impacts the output probabilities.